-Spanning across 75 different countries and employing over 100,000 individuals, HR is a core part of their business.
+Spanning 75 countries and employing over 100,000 individuals, HR is a core part of their business.
 With recruitment becoming ever more competitive, preventing employee churn and giving the appropriate amount of care to the current workforce are priorities.

 The challenges of servicing a global workforce

 Our client came to us as part of their digital transformation journey.

 Like many going through such an important change in HR, building efficiencies utilising new technology was a key objective.

 As a global solutions provider, we know our first correspondence is important.
 We need to utilise this time to immerse ourselves into the client's world, fully understand their problems and ensure we are well-positioned to deliver a solution that both our client and ubisend would be proud of.

 As a global organisation, they have a requirement to serve employees in multiple different time zones.

 With the HR department located at the London head office, satisfying this requirement proved to become ever more challenging.